Tay's Barbershop

 Drop Fade

 A drop fade curves down behind the ear, creating a natural arc that follows the shape of your head.
 This technique adds dimension and works particularly well with curly or textured hair.
+The drop fade is also one of the modern haircut trends gaining popularity in 2025.

 Best for: Round face shapes, curly hair, and styles with longer length on top.